ARMmbed/uvisor/docs/api/API.md

 UVISOR_BOX_CONFIG(my_box_name, UVISOR_BOX_STACK_SIZE);
 ```

-## Box Identity
+## Box identity
 A box identity identifies a security domain uniquely and globally.

-The box identity API can be used to determine the source box of an inbound secure gateway call.
+You can use the box identity API to determine the source box of an inbound secure gateway call.
 This can be useful for implementing complex authorization logic between mutually distrustful security domains.

 uVisor provides the ability to retrieve the box ID of the current box (`uvisor_box_id_self`), or of the box that called the current box through an RPC gateway via the `box_id_caller` parameter of `rpc_fncall_waitfor`.

-The box ID number is not constant and can change between reboots.
-But, the box ID number can be used as a token to retrieve a constant string identifier, known as the box namespace.
+The box ID number is not constant and can change between reboots, but you can use it as a token to retrieve a constant string identifier, known as the box namespace.

-A box namespace is a static, box-specific string, that can help identify which box has which ID at run-time.
-In the future, the box namespace will be guaranteed to be globally unique.
+A box namespace is a static, box-specific string that can help identify which box has which ID at runtime.
+In the future, the box namespace will be globally unique.

 A full example using this API is available at [mbed-os-example-uvisor-number-store](https://github.com/ARMmbed/mbed-os-example-uvisor-number-store).